microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 * [ ] [#8294] Add a setting to configure display of auto detected links, normally and on hover

-We'll probably want to come back and seperately spec how users can control the appearance of both auto-detected clickable text, and links that are manually emitted to the Terminal (via OSC 8).
+We'll probably want to come back and separately spec how users can control the appearance of both auto-detected clickable text, and links that are manually emitted to the Terminal (via OSC 8).
 This may be increasingly relevant, as this spec will introduce new ways for users to make text clickable.